Joint Embedding of Graphs: Joint Embedding

 \subsection{Alternating Descent Algorithm}

 The joint embedding of $\{G_i \} _{i=1}^{m}$ is estimated by solving the optimization problem in equation \eqref{eq:1}.
 There are a few methods proposed to solve similar problems.
-Carroll and Chang \cite{carroll1970analysis} propose to use an alternating minimization method that ignores symmetry.
-The hope is that the algorithm will converge to a symmetric solution itself due to symmetry in data.
+Alternating least squares (ALS) is a popular method to solve similar problems \cite{carroll1970analysis,kolda2009tensor}, but often ignore symmetric constraints.
 Gradient approaches have also been considered for similar problems \cite{tang2009clustering, kolda2015numerical}.
 We develop an alternating descent algorithm to minimize $f(\bLambda,\bH)$ that combines ideas from both approaches \cite{bezdek2003convergence}.
 The algorithm can also be understood as a block coordinate descent method with $\bLambda$ and $\bH$ being the two blocks \cite{wright2015coordinate,beck2013convergence}.
 The algorithm iteratively updates one of $\bLambda$ and $\bH$ while treating the other parameter as fixed.
-Optimizing $\bLambda$ when fixing $H$ is straight forward, since it is essentially a least squares problem.
+Optimizing $\bLambda$ when fixing $H$ is straightforward, since it is essentially a least squares problem.
 However, optimizing $\bH$ when fixing $\bLambda$ is hard due to the fact that the problem is non-convex and there is no closed form solution available.
-In this case, the joint embedding algorithm utilizes gradient information and take an Armijo backtracking line search strategy to update $\bH$ \cite{nocedal2006numerical}. \\
+In this case, the joint embedding algorithm utilizes gradient information and takes an Armijo backtracking line search strategy to update $\bH$ \cite{nocedal2006numerical}.

-Instead of optimizing all columns $\bLambda$ and $\bH$ simultaneously, we consider a greedy algorithm which solves the optimization problem by only considering one column of $\bLambda$ and $\bH$ at a time.
+Instead of optimizing all columns $\bLambda$ and $\bH$ simultaneously, we consider a greedy algorithm which solves the optimization problem by only considering one column of $\bH$ at a time.
 Specifically, the algorithm fixes all estimates for the first $k_0-1$ columns of $\bLambda$ and $\bH$ at iteration $k_0$, and then the objective function is minimized by searching through only the $k_0$th column of $\bLambda$ and $\bH$.
 That is,